illusorier/123/CSS/VFM.md

 在IFC中，盒子依次水平排列

 In an inline formatting context, boxes are laid out horizontally, one after the other, beginning at the top of a containing block.

+Horizontal margins, borders, and padding are respected between these boxes.

 The boxes may be aligned vertically in different ways.